Transparency-Information-Language/CODE2/README.md

 ## Outlook
 Future work on this extension might include removing the database from the extension directory and replacing it with an API-Call.
 However, not every single search query should be sent to the backend for obvious privacy reasons.
 Instead, the API-Call should download the whole database to the local storage of the user and all search results have to be mapped to the database locally.
 Downloading the database should only happen if there are any changes or on a regular basis for example once per month.

-Regarding the "frontend" one might have a look into adding a stylesheet to the representation of the labels.
-Since, no other information have to be displayed, the label is being printed at the beginning of each result's heading.
-Similar to what CODE group made, one can think about editing this with a .css file, if more information shall be shown.
-Those could be short representations of the tilt entry or an explanation about the score.
-For example, one could show all nine tilthub entry categories to visualise, which information are responsible for the score.
-The exact score (sum of all nine categories) may be displayed below the whole list.